LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 as any other key by which clients may query it.
 (Such as the fingerprint for router descriptors).

+Below, we suggest various `CREATE INDEX` to help with queries.
+The precise set of indices we will create is not yet finalised.
+We'll adjust those after we see the query code and the resulting query plans.

 The actual SQL schema is outlined below:
 ```sql
 -- Stores consensuses.